jennynzhuang/Stock_Portfolio_Mgmt_Analys/README.md

 - **Jupyter Notebook**: For interactive analysis and visualization.

 ## How to Run the Project
-- Open the Jupyter Notebook and run the cells sequentially to replicate the analysis.
+- Open the Jupyter Notebook `portfolio_mgmt_and_analysis.ipynb` and run the cells sequentially to replicate the analysis.

 ## Insights and Learnings
 - Practical application of theoretical finance concepts.